26Ro/Chronic-Obstructive-Pulmonary-Disease-COPED-Neural-Network-Model/README.md

-# Lung Disease Prediction Model
+# Chronic Obstructive Pulmonary Disease(COPED) Prediction Model

 ## Overview
 This repository contains code for a neural network-based lung disease prediction model.
 The model is built using TensorFlow and Keras, and it predicts the risk of lung disease based on various patient features.